artefactual/archivematica-docs/admin-manual/installation/installation.rst

 ----------------------

 Operating System requirement: Ubuntu 12.04 or 14.04.
-Archivematica is designed to work with Ubuntu 12.04,  Archivematica |version| has been tested with Ubuntu 14.04 and 12.04.
+Archivematica is designed to work with Ubuntu 12.04,  Archivematica |version| has been tested with Ubuntu 14.04.1 and 12.04.5.
-We recommend 12.04 for production installations.
+We recommend the 64 bit Server editions of Ubuntu.

 Archivematica is capable of running on almost any hardware supported by Ubuntu; however, processing large collections will require better hardware.